-Vinyl Laptop Bag review
+Vinyl Laptop Bag full review

 Despite the company’s controversial advertising campaigns, I like American Apparel—it’s usually my one-stop shop for a variety of basic wardrobe and accessory staples.
 When I heard the clothing company carried a laptop bag, I was excited to add it to my collection.
 But my optimism ultimately proved misguided—while “casual” works for the brand’s sweatshirts and tube socks, a lack of basic features render its Vinyl Laptop Bag mostly unusable for laptop-toting purposes.